kirilliliych/DemoInt/README.md

 ## Brief introduction
 C++11 provided us plenty of new things, and in this whole bunch such novelties as __rvalue references__ and __move semantics__ can be noticed.
-Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics, accordingly, they introduce some new ideas in C++.
+Although it may seem that these entities are peculiarly similar to lvalue references and copy semantics accordingly, they introduce some new ideas in C++.

 ***